great-expectations/great_expectations/docs/reference/core_concepts.rst

 A **Data Asset** is a Great Expectations object that can create and validate Expectations against specific data.
 Data Assets are connected to data and can evaluate Expectations wherever you access your data.

 A **Batch** is reference to a collection of data, an Execution Engine, and metadata.
-The Batch is a fundamental building block for accessing data using Great Expectations.
+The Batch is a fundamental building block for accessing data using Great Expectations, but is not the data itself.
+Instantiating a Batch does not necessarily "fetch" the data by immediately running a query or pulling data into memory.
+Instead, think of a Batch as a cache that includes the information that you will need to fetch the right data when it’s time to validate.

 A **Data Connection** provides configuration details for accessing an external data store, such as a database, filesystem, or cloud storage.
 A Batch can use information from a Data Connection, such as the connection string to a database or bucket name for a cloud storage provider, to support core operations such as Validation.

 A **Batch Spec** (still often referred to as **Batch Kwargs**) provides specific instructions *for an Execution Engine and Data Connection* about how to access data referred to by a Batch.
 The Batch Spec could reference a specific database table, the most recent log file delivered to S3, or a subset of one of those objects, for example just the first 10,000 rows.

 A **Batch Spec Generator** produces Batch Specs.
 The most basic Batch Spec Generator simply stores Batch Specs by name to make it easy to retrieve them.
 But Batch Spec Generators can also intelligently build Batch Specs that offer stronger guarantees about reproducibility, sampling, and compatibility with other tools.
 Batch Spec Generators can even help inspect data to identify and propose available Batches.
+When customized and/or fully configured, Batch Spec Generators can:

+  - support a list operation over available Data Assets with the Data Connection;
+  - define logic for partitioning or "slicing" Data Assets into useful Batches, including the ability to generate parsimonious, sortable, and/or temporal descriptions of Batches; and
+  - preserve (and sometimes codify) naming conventions from your external data stores.

 **Batch Parameters** provide instructions to a Batch Spec Generator for how to retrieve a stored Batch Spec or build a Batch Spec that reflects partitions, deliveries, or slices of logical data assets.